 I always think of food as a huge part of the culture when traveling to a new destination.
 During our family vacation to Arizona last summer, I said "Wow!" more times than I could count.
 The food scene is completely different than I am used to on the East Coast.
 Local food production is a big part of their life and it has to be with the extreme temperatures and weather patterns.
 We tried new foods that I've never experienced before, as well as familiar foods that are grown a bit differently which adds to their flavor.
+Arizona is definitely a foodie state and I am impressed!

 Five New Favorite Tastes And Food Discoveries In Arizona

-My number one new taste I discovered is the prickly pear.
+My number one new taste I discovered in Arizona is the prickly pear.
 And it's surprisingly very good for you.
 Prickly pear is known for its healing properties, including antiviral and anti-inflammatory properties.
 It's high in fiber, antioxidants, and carotenoids.
 Many people believe it can be used for treating diabetes, high cholesterol, obesity and even hangovers.
 With a gorgeous pink color, this cactus fruit is sweet and used in many refreshing culinary specialties.
 We tried prickly pear margaritas and lemonade at Hilton Sedona Resort at Bell Rock and prickly pear sorbet at Rocky RD Ice Cream, also in Sedona.
 We became so obsessed with it, we left with prickly pear syrup and candy.
 I'm not sure about the healing properties but it's delicious!

 I was truly surprised how much citrus is growing in Arizona.
 I always thought citrus needed an overzealous amount of water to grow but citrus happens to be one of Arizona's biggest producers.
 There are acres and acres of orange and citrus groves found in many areas.
 Even on the grounds of the Hyatt Regency Scottsdale Resort & Spa they have a variety of beautiful lime trees growing right on the property.
-They use them in their restaurants and don't miss sampling them in the guacamole!
+They use them in their restaurants and don't miss sampling them in the fresh made guacamole!

 PB&J Brisket sandwich?!

 You are making a face, right?
 This is a taste you have to try!
 At Jalapeno Bucks in Mesa, Arizona, they serve this creative brisket sandwich and it's a hit.
 It may sound odd but think smoky tender brisket with a creamy nutty and fruity sauce set on a buttery bun.
 There you have it!
-It's an original mouthwatering taste you'll want to keep coming back for.
+It's an original mouthwatering taste found only in Arizona you'll want to keep coming back for.

 Foodie Tip: You'll need to ask for this specialty since you won't find it on the menu.